 Any individual who is participating in a course or program supported by the CERGE-EI Foundation and who believes she/he has been subjected to or has observed discrimination or harassment may submit a written complaint.

 The written complaint should identify the parties involved; describe the behavior, including when and where it occurred; and identify by name or description any witnesses.
 Written complaints should be treated as confidential and should be provided directly and only to one of the designated members of the Harassment Redressal Committee.
 The complaining individual should select one of the listed Foundation officials and address their complaint to him or her.

 CERGE-EI Foundation Discrimination and Harassment Redressal Committee

-The Committee consists of five members, all of whom are responsible for upholding foundation standards and governance.
-The committee is made up of: two Board Directors, the Teaching Fellows Pedagogical Mentor, the Administrative Director and the External Relations Director.
+The Committee consists of three members, all of whom are responsible for upholding Foundation standards and governance.
+The committee is made up of: Board Director, the Teaching Fellows Pedagogical Mentor, and the Administrative Director.

 Prior to submitting a formal complaint, an individual may solicit anonymous advice by sending a request to firstname.lastname@example.org with an anonymous email to which a response may be sent.

 If the individual subsequently wishes to pursue the complaint at a formal level, the recipient of the email will make a determination as to whether there appears to be cause to initiate a formal review process.
-If they so determine, two other committee members from among the five listed will be selected to join the initial reviewer in making a formal investigation.
+If they so determine, other committee members will join the initial reviewer in making a formal investigation.

 The purpose of the investigation is to gather facts relating to the incident(s) outlined in the written complaint and to determine whether it is